OfficialCyberSpace/CTF-Writeups/defcamp-ctf-2022/catch-me-if-you-can/Readme.md

 **What does this tell us?**

 This challenge shows how an encrypted string can be hidden within an app to send a secret message to someone.

+**Last Words:**

+This challenge relates to a real-life application problem of investigating an Android application.
+Sometimes, there are hidden messages being sent (suspicious activity), and sometimes there can be malicious content in an app.
+We should always be alert and constantly should look out for malware.
+Thank you so much Volf for this amazing, fun, and educational challenge.
+I absolutely loved the initiative and idea.